MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 There are a few exceptions:

-- The containment and type operators.
-They always return a **Boolean** value.
+- The containment and type operators always return a **Boolean** value
-- The `-replace` operator returns the values resulting from the replacement.
+- The `-replace` operator returns the replacement result
-- The `-match` and `-notmatch` operators also populate the `$Matches` automatic variable.
+- The `-match` and `-notmatch` operators also populate the `$Matches` automatic variable

 ## Equality operators